Canyon Diablo, Arizona: History

-Originally a small mobile business community catering to the needs of railroad men, once the railroad stopped at the edge of the canyon this community quickly produced numerous saloons, brothels, dance halls, and gambling houses, all of which remained open 24 hours a day.
-Its population was mostly railroad workers, along with passing outlaws, gamblers, and prostitutes.
-The town was designed with two lines of buildings facing one another across the rock bed main street.
-The center street consisted of fourteen saloons, ten gambling houses, four brothels and two dance halls.
-Also on this street were two eating counters, one grocery store, and one dry goods store.
-Scattered about in the vicinity of downtown were large numbers of tents, shotgun houses, and hastily thrown up shacks that served as local residences.

 Within a short time the town had 2,000 residents.
 A regular stagecoach route from Flagstaff to Canyon Diablo began running and was often the victim of robberies.
-Herman Wolfe's trading post was at "Wolfe's Crossing" on the Little Colorado River about 12 miles north of Leupp, Arizona and near a place called Tolchaco.
-Herman Wolfe died there and his body was transported to Canyon Diablo for burial.
-Currently Wolfe's grave is heavily monumented and the story is that after World War II a relative from Germany found his grave and installed the headstone and other improvements on the grave site.
+Hermann Wolf (1830-1899), a Prussian immigrant, ran a trading post at "Wolf Crossing" on the Little Colorado River about 12 miles north of Leupp, Arizona and near a place called Tolchaco.
+Wolf died there and his body was transported to Canyon Diablo for burial.
+Currently Wolf's grave is heavily monumented and the story is that after World War II a relative from Germany found his grave and installed the headstone and other improvements on the grave site.

 When the railroad bridge was completed, the town quickly died.
 The original railroad bridge was replaced in 1900 with a new bridge to carry heavier locomotives and cars.
-By 1903, the only thing remaining in the town was a Navajo trading post.
+By 1903, the only thing remaining in the town was a Navajo trading post run by Fred Volzs until about 1906.
 A new double track railroad bridge was completed across the Canyon in 1947.
-What remains today at Canyon Diablo are a few building foundations, the grave marker and grave of Herman Wolfe, the ruins of the trading post, a railroad siding and a double track railroad bridge.
+What remains today at Canyon Diablo are a few building foundations, the grave marker and grave of Hermann Wolf, the ruins of Volzs' trading post, a railroad siding and a double track railroad bridge.

 Canyon Diablo's population was 30 in 1890, 29 in 1900, and 36 in 1920.